Image

 What Are the Penalties for Child Pornography in Harrisonville, MO?

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Harrisonville, MO if any of the following conditions apply:
+The severity of the offense escalates to a class B felony in Harrisonville, MO if any of the following conditions are met:

-• Possess over 20 still images of child pornography
+• Possess more than 20 still images of child pornography

 • Possess more than 20 obscene still images